 I was torn about telling you these unbelievable cookies were vegan, worried it would put off the bacon-cheeseburger set (of which I, too, am a member).
 But these are so dang good I feel a sudden urge to wear Birkenstocks–which I pray will pass.
-The recipe comes again from Stephanie […]
+Recipe by Stephanie Valentine, below.
+Vegan […]